Vaccine Nation

 Contributor Bio

-Raina MacIntyre is Professor of Global Biosecurity and NHMRC Research Fellow.
+Raina MacIntyre is Professor of Global Biosecurity at UNSW and an NHMRC Research Fellow.
 She heads the Biosecurity Program at the Kirby Institute, UNSW.
-Her vaccine expertise is in older adults and immunosuppressed people, and she has done several clinical trials of vaccines in adults and transplant patients.
-She is on the WHO COVID-19 Vaccine Composition Technical Advisory Group and the WHO SAGE Smallpox and mpox advisory group.
+Her vaccine expertise is in older adults and immunosuppressed people, and she has conducted several clinical trials of vaccines in adults and transplant patients.
+She was on the Vaccine Council of 100 for the journal Vaccine from 2012–2020, and associate editor from 2020–2024.
+She has been on the WHO COVID-19 Vaccine Composition Technical Advisory Group (2021–2024) and the WHO SAGE smallpox and mpox Advisory Group (2022– current).
 She is the author of Dark Winter (NewSouth, 2022).

 More books by author